aboamer/e-commerce-UI/README.md

 - AAA (Arrange-Act-Assert): you should divide your test method into three sections
 - beforeAll(): our tests won't be isolated because the component properties could be changed by each test --> so we use beforeEach()
 - TestBed is an API for testing that has a method configureTestingModule() for configuring a test module where we can import other Angular modules, components, pipes, directives, or services.
+- Don't store critical information in local storage.
+We used it here to persist shopping cart while user is shopping.